adimahalwal/InvisibleHand/README.md

   })

   # Plot density plots for estimates

+output$density_plots <- renderPlot({ ... }):

+This function creates plots in response to user inputs and displays them in the UI.
+Run Simulation:

+results <- run_simulation(): Calls the reactive simulation function to obtain coefficient estimates.
+Plot Layout:

+par(mfrow = c(1, ifelse(input$procedure == "procedure2", 2, 3))): Sets up a layout with 2 or 3 columns based on the chosen procedure.
+If procedure2 is selected, only two plots (for beta_0 and beta_1) will be shown.
+For other procedures, three plots (including beta_2) are shown.
+Helper Function for Density Plotting:

+plot_density_safe: A custom function to plot the density of an estimate safely.
+Checks if there’s enough variation in the data (more than one unique value) to produce a meaningful density plot.
+If yes, plots the density; otherwise, displays a message saying "Insufficient data for density plot."
+Density Plots:

+plot_density_safe(results$beta_0_estimates, "blue", ...): Plots the density of intercept (beta_0) estimates in blue. plot_density_safe(results$beta_1_estimates, "green", ...): Plots the density of beta_1 slope estimates in green.
+For beta_2 (if applicable):
+If the procedure isn’t procedure2, it plots beta_2 estimates in red.

   output$density_plots <- renderPlot({
     results <- run_simulation()
     par(mfrow = c(1, ifelse(input$procedure == "procedure2", 2, 3)))